Regulatory Acceptance¶

 Hydrata Cloud and Regulatory Work¶

-- Results are identical to running ANUGA locally
+- Results are directly comparable to running ANUGA locally on the same inputs

 - Model files are exportable in portable